wordslab-org/wordslab-notebooks/README.md

 ren %installdir%\wordslab-notebooks-main wordslab-notebooks
 ```

-# Step 1: Install or update Windows Subsystem for Linux
+### 1- Install or update Windows Subsystem for Linux

 Open a Command Prompt as Administrator: